Museum of Don Cossacks: Memorial House-Museum of Ivan Krylov

 The house was built near the second half of the 19th century.
 It is a typical Сossaсk dwelling-house in Novocherkassk of this period.
-An art studio opened here in 1900s.
-A lot of eminent persons of Russian and Soviet culture attended this place.
-Among the visitors were: Aleksandr Kuprin, Konstantin Trenyov, Alexander Serafimovich, Nikolay Dubovskoy, Mitrofan Grekov, Mikhail Erdenko, K. Dumchev, A. Listopadov and others.
-The building was being renovated in the 1940s.
-The art-gallery did not extant.

 Painter Ivan Krylov lived in Novocherkassk between 1900 and 1936.
 Memorial House-Museum is dedicated to the life and work of Russian painter on this period.
 Total exhibition space covering 108 m².
 The Memorial House-Museum of Ivan Krylov contains a lot of thinks belonging to painter.